gabenespoli/bogeyboard/README.md

 | `raw/*.json`, `raw/grint/*.html` | Unparsed API responses per round, kept for debugging |
 | `courses.json` | Cached course/tee par data from TheGrint |

-Delete any `.parquet` file and rerun the corresponding scraper (with `--full` for Garmin) to rebuild it.
+Delete any `.parquet` file and rerun the corresponding scraper (with `--full`) to rebuild it from scratch.

 ## Dashboard